saminmalik/Beat-Maker-Machine/README.md

 All in all, this experience taught me a lot, not only in terms of web development, but also time management.
 I had 4 midterms and school projects due in the past few days.
 I had to manage and set some time apart to do this task.
 I found Web development so interesting that my passion for this led me to devote my extra time on learning and doing this.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)
+3. What questions about web development do I have after completing this project?

 To be honest, I don’t have many questions about web development, but I have it for myself.
 Before completing these tasks, the first thing that came to my mind was “Why web development?”
 And, now that question turned into, “what more can I do with it?”
 I figured that web development is such potential platform and it has endless and creative things to do that can change a lot in this world.
 Now, I want to know what is full stack programming,React js, Express js, Node, and MangoDb.
 This first project in web development made me even more hungry for getting in depth of software develpoment as well.
 I hope to learn more and keep answering these questions to myself by exploring this field more.